Iximiel/adventOfCode2023/Readme.md

 At some point I decide to write a statement before task1, after task1 and after task2 , and sometime before task2, making this a sort of diary, enjoy

+I am quite happy: if I go at this rate I may solve all the puzzle before the next year edition (lol).

 ## Day 1
 My solution was to regex all the problems away.
 Ocaml makes finding regex quite easy (apart thata strange  way or declaring raw strings`{||}`)